protomaps/PMTiles/python/rio-pmtiles/README.rst

       -o, --output PATH               Path to output file (optional alternative to a positional arg).

-      --append / --overwrite          Append tiles to an existing file or overwrite.

       --title TEXT                    PMTiles dataset title.
       --description TEXT              PMTiles dataset description.
       --overlay                       Export as an overlay (the default).